 After Vatican II, the seminary evolved into a high school for young men considering a call to the Franciscan way of life.
-Even though the high school seminary closed in 1987, the chapel remained open to the faithful of Santa Barbara for Sunday mass and the major feast days.
+Even though the high school seminary closed in 1987, due to a major sexual abuse scandal, the chapel remained open to the faithful of Santa Barbara for Sunday mass and the major feast days.
 When the property was sold to San Roque School in 2004, the Franciscan priests at the Old Mission continued to minister to the community.

 Fr.
 Leo Spreitsma OFM served the St. Anthony Community until he retired, for health reasons, in 2010.
 He went back to God the weekend of May 15, 2020.
 2010 was a turning point for the Community, as the Franciscans at the Old Mission could no longer provide a priest to celebrate the Eucharist with us, which was over 300 at the time.Rather than disband, the members of the community chose to continue to worship under the leadership of two Married Catholic Priests who were members of St. Anthony’s at the time.